• Skip to primary navigation

 For example, your analytics solution might tell you that your food delivery app’s CLTV is going down.
 That’s a warning sign, so you decide to dig into it using CES prompts or another analytical method.
 This might show you that fewer people are using your app on weekends.
 Now you can dig into that and figure out why.

-Once you make changes (maybe run a weekends-only promotion or distribute a coupon code), you can see if weekend orders and CLTV are rising again.
+Once you make changes (maybe run a weekend-only promotion or distribute a coupon code), you can see if weekend orders and CLTV are rising again.

 That doesn’t mean your job is done, though.
 You can always strive to increase your CLTV.
 Targeted marketing, new features, and integrating feedback into your product can help keep your customers.